Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof

 \begin{theorem}[= Theorem \ref{thm:19_classification}] Any semistable abelian variety over $\mathbb{Q}$ that has good reduction outside of 19 is isogenous to a power of $J_0(19)$. \end{theorem}

-In a forthcoming article, we shall treat the case $N=29$.
-In order to avoid arguments being unnecessarily repeated there, whilst simultaneously making the structure of the proof clear to the reader, we give an overview of Fontaine and Schoof's strategy in Section \ref{Section:FS_strategy}.
-Our goal here is to make this overview accessible to readers who have had a basic introduction to finite flat group schemes, as given, for example, in Tate's article \cite{Tate_FLT}.

 We begin by recalling a few basic definitions and results about finite flat group schemes in Section \ref{section:preliminaries}.
 With this completed we progress to our overview of Fontaine and Schoof's strategy in Section \ref{Section:FS_strategy}.
 Here we give detailed arguments for results, presumably well-known to experts, which are unfortunately not easily accessible in the literature.
 This does however force us a little outside of Tate's article in Section \ref{subsection:extensions}, where we need to assume a little background about sheaves on Grothendieck topologies, which one can find, for example, in Tamme's book \cite{Tamme_etale_cohomology}.
 Readers learning this material, or about finite flat group schemes, for the first time may also wish to consult \cite{Waterhouse_group_schemes_book,Shatz_grp_schms,Tate_p-divisible_groups,Raynaud_quotient,Demazure_Gabriel,SGA3_tome_I}.

-Before overviewing Fontaine and Schoof's strategy, we recall a few basic definitions and results about finite flat group schemes in Section \ref{section:preliminaries}.
-With the overview finished, we move on to the proof of Theorem \ref{thm:main_theorem}.
-We split this up into three sections, each dealing with a different step that the classification strategy naturally breaks up into.
+With the overview finished, in Section \ref{sec:FS_examples} we prove that there are no semistable abelian varieties with good reduction outside exactly one of $3$ or $5$.
+This section is signposted with steps occurring in the Fontaine--Schoof strategy, allowing it to be read alongside Section \ref{Section:FS_strategy}.